thinkshout/thinkshout/blog/_posts/2016-05-03-drupal-8-file-based-configuration-on-pantheon.md

 ## Configuration Workflow on Pantheon

 Now create a multidev for the client to use.
-Once the multidev is created, put the Pantheon account into SFTP mode because SFTP mode allows Drupal to edit the configuration files directory. put it into SFTP mode So, now so the client can edit the configuration in Drupal and save their work with the Pantheon dashboard.
+Once the multidev is created, put the Pantheon account into SFTP mode because SFTP mode allows Drupal to edit the configuration files directory.
+So, now so the client can edit the configuration in Drupal and save their work with the Pantheon dashboard.

 ![file-config1](/assets/images/blog/file-config1.png)<span class="caption"><i class="fa fa-caret-up"></i>Changes ready to commit</span>